It’s finally spring! The snow is melting, the days are getting longer and the temperatures are warming up.

 Whether you fatbike, mountain bike or like to get around on a cruiser, the Meewasin Valley Trails offers every type of terrain for every type of bike (and hiking, jogging and walking.)

 The trails are extensive — located on both sides of the river as well as in and outside Saskatoon.
 For those looking for a challenge and a bit of adventure, stick to the dirt trails lower down in the valley for legit mountain biking trails.
 For those looking for a casual ride, stay on the paved paths looping along the river and across the bridges.
 The Richard St. Barbe Baker Afforestation Area is perfect for winter fatbiking enthusiasts.

-A map of the trail system can be downloaded and referenced here.
+An interactive map of the trail system can be found here, and a downloadable or printable version is here.

 Read More: The Skinny on Fatbiking in Saskatoon

 Cranberry Flats combines any or all of hiking, biking, dogs (on leash) and spectacular views on the trail leading down to the valley lookout.